 Teaching science to change the world

 Dr. Kirstin Milks creates innovative, collaborative, science- and justice-oriented learning experiences for children and adults.
 Kirstin is a National Board Certified Teacher, a Presidential Awardee for Excellence in Math and Science Teaching, a Lilly Teacher Creativity Fellow, and a Senior Fellow at the Knowles Teacher Initiative.
-She is the co-editor of SOCIAL ACTION STORIES, a work/book of high-impact storytelling for classroom and community.
+She is the co-editor of SOCIAL ACTION STORIES, a work/book of high-impact storytelling for classroom and community, and is delighted to be the 2025 president-elect of the National Association of Biology Teachers.

 Kirstin is also an artist, maker, and cultural worker whose work connects us to animals, nature, and each other.